letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 2/README.md

 Pages are defined inside the UI module.
 Complete this step by finishing the TODOs in `pages/mod.rs`, `page_helpers.rs`, and `models.rs`.
 Make sure all the tests are passing.

-__NOTE 1:__ Status needs to implement the `Display` trait so that it can be printed to the screen.
+__NOTE 1:__ Status needs to implement the `Display` trait so it can be printed to the screen.
 The implementation should result in the following Enum variant to string mapping:

 * OPEN -> "OPEN"
 * InProgress -> "IN PROGRESS"